nyusziful/use-advanced-nlp-and-tone-analyser-to-analyse-speaker-insights/README.md

 1. Click on `earnings-call-test-data.txt` as the text file to extract insights.

+   > M: Tell how this file is listed here.

 2. Select the entities that you want to extract from the text and click on **Analyze** as shown.

+   > M: Can mentioned - under step2
+   >
+   > Also tell what the Analyze button does

 ![step1](doc/source/images/step1.gif)